 The Minister's consent under the first paragraph shall only be granted if a joint health information system is demonstrated to be conducive to enhancing the security of patients in their treatment.
-The Minister may make impose such conditions as he/she deems necessary upon his/her consent under the first paragraph, in order to ensure high quality of entry and storage of health records, and protection of health data.
+The Minister may make impose such conditions as he/she deems necessary upon his/her consent under teh first paragraph, in order to ensure high quality of entry and storage of health records, and protection of health data.
 The Minister's consent shall also be subject to the following conditions:

 - 1. That the conditions of the regulations issued under Article 24 on entry of electronic health records and health information systems are met. - 2.
-That the Data Protection Authority has confirmed that security of personal data in the shared health information system is ensured in accord with the Act on the Protection of Privacy as regards the Act on Data Protection and the [Processing]1) of Personal Data and with Data Protection Authority rules on security of personal data.
+That the Data Protection Authority has confirmed that security of personal data in the shared health information system is ensured in accord with the Act on the Protection of Privacy as regards the Processing of Personal Data (Data Protection Act) and with Data Protection Authority rules on security of personal data.